clusterio/clusterio/docs/writing-plugins.md

     }

 For the instance plugin it's exactly the same except "Master" is replaced with "Instance".
-The available hooks that you can override is documented on the base class [in lib/plugin.js](../lib/plugin.js).
+The available hooks that you can override are documented in the base class [in lib/plugin.js](../lib/plugin.js).

-It's best to avoid defining a constructor, but if you insist on defining one forward all arguments to be the base class.
+It's best to avoid defining a constructor, but if you insist on defining one, forward all arguments to the base class.
 E.g.:

         constructor(...args) {
             super(...args);